j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 Back to our program at hand!

 There are two important elements regarding this program: (1) The user supplies input, and (2), the program executes the program because of the swapped arguments.
 Knowing this, we could have this program execute nigh anything!

-The possibilities are endless!
+First order of business: craft a payload.

+We'll be injecting shellcode, a small piece of code that is used as a pyaload, into our binary.

+## Another aside: what *are* binaries?
+And why do we need to use assembly (and not C) for our shellcode?